Rose is an enthusiastic writer and reader who publishes articles every Thursday. She enjoys all book genres, especially drama and fantasy.

 To Read or Not to Read

-- you’ve ever had an experience with loss or grief pertaining to family members or others.
+- You’ve ever had an experience with loss or grief pertaining to family members or close friends

 I’m not ashamed to admit that I’ve disregarded many a school assignment because I was too wrapped up in this book.
 Like I do with any good novel, I’ve read it many times—but more so than usual, because it’s such a quick read (I usually knock it out in one sitting).
 In my opinion, Long Way Down is a startling, important novel that not only is written in an interesting way but also is written about an interesting topic.